Explained: Is It the Netherlands or Holland?

 i 3 Table of contents

-Let’s clear up the confusion once and for all.
+Let’s clear up the confusion once and for all, with historical context, linguistic explanations, and practical guidance.

-The Netherlands or Holland?
+The Netherlands or Holland.
 What’s the Difference?

 In short: